Australian police accuse man of acting as North Korean agent

 The suspect was on police radar

-Police said in a statement they plan to allege that:
+Police allege that:

 • "The man provided services to a Weapons of Mass Destruction Program and discussed the sale of specialist services and ballistic missile technology, with a view to generating income for the North Korean regime."